Written by Stacey Kelleher.

 It Can Be Safely Combined with Any Puracy Cleaner

 We’ve designed our disinfecting spray as an incredibly effective cleaner and disinfectant – and you won’t have to worry about mixing two reactive chemical formulas.
-Use the entire range of Puracy cleaning products without the risk of adverse reactions (like toxic gases).
+Use the entire range of Puracy cleaning products without the risk of adverse reactions (like toxic gasses).

 Choose Puracy Products for a Cleaner Home